 What to say?!
 I was made in Mauritius but moulded in India, UK, Greece, Spain, Germany, and Belgium.
 My first-hand exposure to this varied HE academic experience keeps empowering me to challenge the status quo when I witness discrimination.
 I call it intellectual bravery and also my personal experience of being a victim too many times.

 This video series has in some way turned into an experiment, I have observed two interesting patterns, which I will share at the end of the year.
-These patterns are not new, they are the same old age patterns around discrimination, so the observations are just confirmation of the concerns around discrimination and how discrimination is misunderstood and inadequate some of the anti-discrimination measures seem to be.
+These patterns are not new, they are the same old age patterns around discrimination, my observations are just confirmation of the concerns around discrimination and how discrimination is misunderstood and how inadequate some of the anti-discrimination measures seem to be.